urql-graphql/urql/docs/graphcache/gotchas.md

 # Gotchas

-When using this normalised cache there are a few gotcha's we need to point out, this will make it easier to define best practices and to avoid pitfalls.
+When using this normalised cache there are a few out of the box features we need to be aware of, being aware of these features will make it easier to define best practices and to avoid pitfalls.

 Most of the measures we'll cover are brought to life to ensure we can build out to a fully offline normalised cache.

 ## Commutativity

-By default we try to ensure idempotent and commutative results, the last part of this is the most relevant to be aware of for our users.
+By default the cache ensures idempotent and commutative results, the last part of this is the most relevant one to be aware of.

-Commutative internals mean that we'll keep the order of operations consistent, let's look at an example to clear this up.
+Commutative guarantees mean that we'll keep the order of operations consistent, let's look at an example to clear this up.
 We are in our application and we queue up two queries, an `authorsQuery` and a `todosQuery`.

 When we dispatch `todosQuery` first and `authorsQuery` later but the `authorsQuery` returns a result